 - Many operators use webcams as its easier to control the lighting an conditions.
 While they can produce good shots they produce sub-standard photos compared to DSLR photos.

-Out of all the types of photo booths this one is the most unique.
-The instagram booth works off your smart phone.
-The way that these instagram booths work is as they are implied – by using instagram and a local printer.
+Out of all the types of photo booths, this one is the most unique.
+The Instagram booth works off your smartphone.
+The way an Instagram booths work is as implied – by using Instagram and a local printer.

-You will create a hashtag, for example “#janeandjohngethitched2019 and then share it with your guests.
-The instagram booth will constantly search Instagram for the specific hashtag and print out the prints during the event.
+You will create a hashtag, for example “#janeandjohngethitched and then share it with your guests (either on the night with the MC, in wedding invites and so on).
+The Instagram booth will constantly search Instagram for the specific hashtag and print out the prints during the event.

-- Guests do not need to line up to take a photo and can take a photo anywhere from their dinner table to out and about during bridal party photos.
+- Guests do not need to line up to take a photo and can take a picture anywhere from their dinner table to out and about during bridal party photos.

-- People who do not use Instagram (especially older people) may not have a smartphone let alone an instagram account and therefore would not be able to use the booth.
+- People who do not use Instagram (especially older people) may not have a smartphone let alone an Instagram account.
+As a result, they would not be able to use the booth.

 - These booth generally print out 120-180 photos per hour and may not be instantaneous.
 If there is a large queue of photos (especially towards the end of the night) some people will not have their pictures printed.